tenzir/tenzir/web/docs/faqs.md

 ## Does a Tenzir node run on platform *X*?

-We currently support the platforms that we mention in our [deployment instructions](installation/deploy-a-node.md).
+We support the platforms that we mention in our [deployment instructions](installation/deploy-a-node.md).

 For any other platform, the answer is most likely *no*.
 Please [talk to